NathanielHargan/UAV_Optimization/README.md

 - Energy: mJ

 <h3> To Do </h3>
-<h5> As of 10/30/24 </h5>
+<h5> As of 11/5/24 </h5>

 - Create headers for my script files
-- Create unit conversion variables
-- Scipy runge kutta
+- Hand calculation for power
+- Charlie papers read
 - Work on FEA
-- % Throttle Graph
+  - debug

+- Create simple use case 45deg / 30 deg beam in axial tension
+- Use example from email
+  - also run example in abaqus